Ask Slashdot: What Are Some Hard Truths IT Must Learn To Accept? - Slashdot

 Throw it away, Reboot it, Buy that software, Replace that finicky ___.
 Don't be the "hero" who spends 3 days debugging something which can be replaced for $500.

+Careful with that - yea, 3 days debugging something that's cheaply replaceable is bad, but throwing out gear every month or two because you don't really understand what the hell is going on can be much worse, because you haven't actually solved the problem.

-Microservice Hype (Score:2)
+Microservice Hype (Score:5, Insightful)

 You mean convert all your API's into JSON calls and spin up gajillion web services?
 Why?
 That increases complexity.
 Native-app-language-to-native-app-language is much easier than app-language-to-JSON-back-to-native-app-language.

 Can't cloud do monolith?
 If not, what's stopping it?
-The performance bottleneck usually is and should be the database anyhow for must CRUD
+The performance bottleneck usually is and should be the database anyhow for must CRUD apps.
+Kajillion web services won't solve that.
+The CAP Theorem (Eric Brewer) limits your options and probably shouldn't be an app-side concern anyhow, but mostly a database side issue.

+This kind of hype created a bloated stack in our org that requires dealing with 4x more code than a normal stack would.
+Nobody can give practical examples of the use of such splitting: they just spit out vague buzzwords stolen from Dilbert's boss, or dreamy shit like "what if we grow to Amazon.com size"? -- Yeah Right.
+We are more likely to get hit by a meteor while buying a lottery ticket on a unicycle.

+Plus, these extra web layers seem a security risk: more doors for hackers to pick the locks of.
+Who is spreading this microservice rumor/hype?
+Russians?
+Microsoft marketers?
+Wrox?
+Knock-it-off!

 Re: (Score:2)